suifei/asm2hex/README.md

 The development of ASM2HEX has benefited from the following open-source projects:

-- Fyne: Cross-platform graphical interface framework based on Go
+- [Fyne](https://fyne.io/): Cross-platform graphical interface framework based on Go
-- Keystone: Lightweight multi-architecture assembly engine
+- [Keystone](https://www.keystone-engine.org/): Lightweight multi-architecture assembly engine
-- Capstone: Disassembly engine with multi-architecture support
+- [Capstone](https://www.capstone-engine.org/): Disassembly engine with multi-architecture support
+- Special thanks to the online tool provided by [armconverter.com](https://armconverter.com/), which inspired the development of ASM2HEX.

 Thanks to the contributors and maintainers of these excellent projects!

 ## License

 ASM2HEX is released under the MIT license.
-For details, see the LICENSE file.
+For details, see the [LICENSE](LICENSE) file.

 ## Code of Conduct